absmach/magistrala-docs/README.md

 Thank you for your interest in Mainflux and the desire to contribute!

 1. Take a look at our [open issues](https://github.com/mainflux/docs/issues).
 The [good-first-issue](https://github.com/mainflux/docs/labels/good-first-issue) label is specifically for issues that are great for getting started.
-2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
+2. Check out the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
-3. Make your changes compatible to our workflow.
+3. Make your changes compatible with our workflow.

 ## Community